-Another factor includes the method of detoxification.
-Some people elect the “cold turkey” approach, which could result in more severe withdrawal symptoms but possibly requires a shorter amount of time.
-The tapering off approach usually involves less severe withdrawal symptoms but a timeline that is stretched out over a few days or weeks.
+Another factor is the method of detoxification.
+Some people elect the cold turkey approach, which could result in more severe withdrawal symptoms but may take a shorter amount of time.
+The tapering approach usually involves less severe withdrawal symptoms, but the timeline is stretched out over a few weeks.

 Though trazodone is not a controlled substance, using the drug can still lead to dependence.
 Fortunately, expert help is available.
 Our medical team at The Recovery Village is experienced in helping people safely taper off trazodone and avoid future use.
 Contact us today to learn more about trazodone treatment options that can work for you.

 Trazodone While Pregnant

 Drugs.com.
 “Trazodone.”
 October 23, 2020.
 Accessed December 20, 2020.

 Hallare, Jericho; Gerriets, Valerie.
 “Half Life.”
 StatPearls, October 6, 2020.
 Accessed December 20, 2020.

 Parker, Carol.
 “Trazodone Withdrawal.”
 DrugsDB.com, May 26, 2012.
 Retrieved December 20, 2020.